johnroutledge/milestone-project-1/README.md

 Using the '.' will add all files to the repository staging area.
 Single files are added using filepath names, ie: about.html or assets/images/hero.png
 Be clear and consistent with your commit comments - it's a good idea to use imperatives to explain your changes.
 Pushing moves your work from the staging area to your repository.

-**The project can be deployed by following these steps:**

-1. Log into GitHub
-1. Click "Settings" in the menu above the Repository.
-1. Scroll down through the settings to the "GitHub Pages" Section.
-1. Underneath "Source", click the dropdown labelled "None" and then select "Master Branch".
-1. The page should refresh automatically and then deploy the website.
-1. If the page refuses to load, scroll down to "template" and select a template underneath "source".
-1. Scroll back down to the section entitled "GitHub Pages" and the link to the deployed website should be available.

 ***